Dimssdx/percetakanexclusive/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## About Laravel

+Laravel is a web application framework with expressive, elegant syntax.
+We believe development must be an enjoyable and creative experience to be truly fulfilling.
+Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

+Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## API integration notes

+- Frontend fetches products from the backend API at `/api/v1/produk`.
+- The client product page (`resources/views/client/produk.blade.php`) expects the API to return JSON in one of these forms:
+	- `{ data: [ ... ], pagination: { current_page, last_page, per_page, total } }` (preferred)
+	- or a plain array `[ ... ]` of product objects.
+- Backend product fields used by the frontend:
+	- `id` (or `slug`) — product identifier used for detail links `/produk/{id}`
+	- `nama` — product title
+	- `deskripsi` — product description
+	- `harga` — string/number price (rendered as Indonesian Rupiah)
+	- `gambar` — array of image paths (the first image is used).
+If path is relative it is prefixed with the app origin.
+- Pagination: the "Tampilkan Lebih Banyak" button will load the next page using `page` query param.

+If your backend API is hosted on another origin, enable CORS or change the meta `api-products-url` in the product Blade view to point to the full API URL.
 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.